awell-samples/se-exercise/README.md

 A customer is using Awell to automate the closure of care gaps, specifically ensuring that women over the age of 50 undergo breast cancer screenings.
 To achieve this, a care flow is initiated to guide the completion of the necessary tasks.

 At the beginning of each day, the customer uploads a CSV file to a file bucket.
 Each row in the file represents a patient who requires a "Breast Screening" care flow to be started.
-Your task is to design a solution that processes this file and triggers the corresponding care flow for each patient.
+Your task is to build a solution that processes the file and triggers the corresponding care flow for each row/patient.

-This exercise focuses on the technical integration required to trigger care flows in Awell based on the uploaded file.

 ### Modalities